phishing-factory/tools/README.md

     keylog.sh     - simple keylogger using strace
     mangler.sh    - wordlist generator
-    proxydns.sh   - probably should be in .bashrc prevent dns leakage
+    proxydns.sh   - probably should be in .bashrc prevent dns leakage vrfy.py       - verify an email by checking SMTP using VRFY command